Grapefruit (book): Painting to be stepped on

+Influence on "Imagine"

+Several poems from Grapefruit inspired Lennon while writing the lyrics for "Imagine" in 1971; in particular, "Cloud Piece" which Capitol Records reproduced on the back cover of the original Imagine LP, reading: "Imagine the clouds dripping, dig a hole in your garden to put them in."
+Shortly before his death, Lennon said the composition "should be credited as a Lennon/Ono song.
+A lot of it—the lyric and the concept—came from Yoko, but in those days I was a bit more selfish, a bit more macho, and I sort of omitted her contribution, but it was right out of Grapefruit, her book.
+There's a whole pile of pieces about ‘Imagine this’ and ‘Imagine that’."
+In 2017, Yoko Ono received a co-writing credit.

 Sequel

 Initially a sequel, Grapefruit II, was planned.
 It is mentioned once in Grapefruit and had a pre-publication price of $5 and a post-release price of $10.
 It was planned to be released in 1966 but was cancelled.
 Ono stated that it would contain 150 new pieces not featured in Grapefruit, including her "touch poems".

 In July 2013, Ono released Grapefruits sequel, called Acorn, another book of "instructional poems".